anjensan/azql/README.md

   (where {:u.id (any :id (table :ActiveUsers))}))
 ```

-Note, AZQL treat all forms in 'where' macro as SQL-functions, except 'select' & 'table'.
-So, you must use 'select' in you subqueries or pass them as a value.
-Example:
+Note that AZQL treats all forms in `where` macro as SQL-functions, except of
+`select` and `table`.
+You must use `select` in your subqueries or pass them
+as value:

 ```clj
 (let [sq (fields (table :ActiveUsers) [:id])]